Xamarsia/simple-photo-sharing-platform/README.md

   <p>Simple Photo Sharing Platform (Backend)</p>
   <h4 align="left">Demo: https://spspdemo.online/</h4>

-  This projeect is a backend of [SPSP](https://github.com/Xamarsia/spsp-deployment) project, implemented using Spring framework.
+  This projeect is a backend of [SPSP](https://github.com/Xamarsia/spsp-deployment) project.
+It implemented using Spring framework.
 Backend is stateless and implemented as REST API.
 </h1>

 ## Table Of Content